JadeSure/Data-Structure-and-Algorithm/README.md

 and let the formerly unvisited cell be the new starting location.
 4. Repeat steps 2 and 3 until the hunt mode scans the entire grid and finds no unvisited cells.
-Following the following link for more details http://weblog.jamisbuck.org/2011/1/24/mazegeneration- hunt-and-kill-algorithm.
+Following the following link for more details http://weblog.jamisbuck.org/2011/1/24/mazegeneration-hunt-and-kill-algorithm.

 • Kruskal's
 This generator is based on Kruskal’s algorithm for computing minimum spanning trees